 Grace, mercy, and peace from God our Father and from our Lord and Savior Jesus Christ.

-The text that I have chosen for this morning’s sermon is the Gospel from St. John.
+The text that I have chosen for this morning’s sermon is the Epistle, which was read a few minutes ago.

 Now the peace which surpasses all understanding keep your hearts and minds in Christ Jesus.
 Amen